Joint Action Committee for Political Affairs

-Joint Action Committee for Political Affairs (JAC) is a national political action committee that contributes to candidates for the United States Congress who support strengthening the U.S.-Israel relationship and combatting antisemitism, as well as prioritize liberal domestic policies such as protecting reproductive rights, promoting gun reform, and upholding the separation of church and state.
+Joint Action Committee for Political Affairs (JAC) is a national political action committee that contributes to candidates for the United States Congress who support strengthening the U.S.-Israel relationship and supporting Zionism, as well as prioritize liberal domestic policies such as protecting reproductive rights, promoting gun reform, and upholding the separation of church and state.

 Unlike most other pro-Israel PACs, JAC concerns itself not only with supporting the US-Israel relationship, but also with confronting other domestic issues it deems of importance to the Jewish community.

 JACPAC funds its support for Congressional campaigns through annual memberships and through the bundling of member donations to candidates.
 Although JACPAC describes itself as bipartisan, the vast majority of its support goes to members of the Democratic Party.

 Mission

 JAC was founded as the first pro-Israel PAC to also prioritize a commitment to a progressive domestic agenda.
 Although JAC favors US involvement in the Israeli-Palestinian peace process, it takes no position on internal Israeli politics, instead focusing its Israel advocacy on strengthening the US–Israel Relationship.

 Viewing itself as a progressive political voice for the American Jewish community, JAC prioritizes creating resources to better inform its members and encourage political engagement.
 According to its literature, JAC blends Judaism's call to action with America's fundamental grassroots political involvement.

 In addition to JACPAC, JAC's Political Action Committee, the organization also operates the JAC Education Foundation, a non-partisan, tax-exempt 501(c)(3) organization committed to promoting community political engagement.
 Each year, the JAC Education Foundation publishes the Jewish Community Voter Guide, an informative resource containing voting records for all members of Congress on issues of concern to the Jewish community.